 GeneCards Summary for SEPP1 Gene

 SEPP1 (Selenoprotein P, Plasma, 1) is a Protein Coding gene.
-Diseases associated with SEPP1 include kashin-beck disease.
-Among its related pathways are Hemostasis and amb2 Integrin signaling.
+Diseases associated with SEPP1 include Kashin-Beck Disease.
+Among its related pathways are Platelet activation, signaling and aggregation and Selenium Metabolism and Selenoproteins.
 GO annotations related to this gene include selenium binding.

 UniProtKB/Swiss-Prot for SEPP1 Gene